julianjohannesen/MyReads/README2.md

 The fetch is returning the search for books.
 And as far as I can tell, everything is working well.
 I'm not getting any errors.
 The books just aren't showing up.
 Instead, I'm getting the one empty book that is the default.

+Also, I don't want that default empty book to show when there are no results.

+Also, I can't get a background image to load from a local file.
+This must have smething to do with routing.
+The url of the image is not available or something.

 ## At what point do you actually fetch the books?

 Still don't know.